spruce-bruce/entity/guide/entity/index.md

 # Entity

-The Entity module is an extension of the Kohana ORM module which adds a paradigm for separating the idea of an ORM object that can be used to retrieve database records and perform batch actions on a group of records and an Entity object that represents a single record.
+The Entity module is an extension of the Kohana ORM system to make use of separate objects (Entities) to represent single records returned from the ORM functions.

 I discuss advantages and disadvantages of this model on the [Motivation](motivation) page.

 ## What?
 When using Kohana's ORM module you can make a call like `ORM::factory('User')->find_all()` which will perform a query that returns all of your users.
 The `find_all` call returns a `Database_Result` which in turn contains a result set of User ORM objects.
 When using the Entity module the `find_all` call returns an array of Entity objects.
 Entity objects are returned *if and only if* you have defined an entity object that partners with an ORM class.
 In our previous `find_all` example, if there is no User entity defined then it will return a normal Database_Result object with ORM objects.